zihanye96/Cluster-Analysis-WCMA/README.md

 Note that we have to standardize the values so that the values for the features are on the same scale, so that one feature that has values in the 1000’s and another that has values in the 10’s can have the same impact on distance.
 We can do this for each feature in our feature set, and then sum the absolute differences.
 This gives us the Manhattan distance between image A and image B, for that given feature set.
 Essentially, a larger Manhattan distance implies a more significant difference in the features of two images for a given feature set.

 ### Clustering Algorithm
-In order to separate the set of images into clusters, we used a clustering algorithm.
-In essence, a clustering algorithm uses given dissimilarity measures to group images into clusters.
-The goal is to group the images that are least distant from each other (and therefore most similar) into the same clusters.
-We chose to implement the k-means partitioning algorithm because it is computationally efficient, intuitive, and generally works well for large datasets, such as the one we are dealing with for this project.
-Here’s how the k-means clustering algorithm works:
+In order to separate the set of images into clusters, we used the k-means partitioning algorithm because it is computationally efficient, intuitive, and generally works well for large datasets, such as the one we are dealing with for this project.
-• Step 1: Choose k.
-• Step 2: Randomly assigns a data point (in this case, an image) to a group.
-• Step 3: Estimates the group’s means.
-• Step 4: Groups each data point with the nearest mean.
-The partitions here (see Figure 2) represent the groups, with the colored circles showing the means and the squares showing the rest of the data points.
-• Step 5: Repeat steps 3 - 4 until the group membership doesn’t change.
-The partitions here (see Figure 2) represent the final groupings.
 In order to run the k-means partitioning algorithm, we needed to pre-specify the number of clusters for each feature set (the number of clusters is referred to as k).
 To do this, we examined average silhouette plots, which plot the average silhouette on the y-axis and k on the x-axis.
 Essentially, average silhouette captures how well the clusters are separated from each other.
 The higher the average silhouette, the more clearly separated the clusters are.
 Since we wanted the clusters to be distinct from each other, we wanted as high of an average silhouette as possible.
 The average silhouette plot we got for the first feature set is shown below.
 For both the first and the second feature set, we found that the average silhouette was greatest at k=2.
 We were hesitant to use such a small k, as we would risk having dissimilar images clustered together, since the nearest group means might be very different from the features of a certain image, but that image would still be grouped in that cluster because its means are the closest.
 On the other hand, if we used a large k, we would risk having two otherwise similar images that should be grouped together being in two different groups, since the differences between two groups’ means can be very small (which suggests the two groups can potentially just be one group).
 We decided to use k=5 for the first feature set and k=6 for the second feature set, as anything less would probably result in images within each cluster not being as similar, and any value of k between 5 and 20 and 6 and 20, respectively, resulted in a significantly lower average silhouette.
 For the third feature set, centrality, we decided that it made sense to use k=2, as the algorithm can probably group centered images and un-centered images into two separate clusters.